Redocly/redocly-cli/docs/commands/preview-docs.md

 With this command, you can generate documentation previews for API definitions on your local machine.

-If you have a license key or API key, you will get a preview of the premium [Redocly API reference docs](https://redocly.com/reference/).
-If you don't, you will get a preview of [Redoc community edition](https://redocly.com/redoc/).
+If you have a license key or API key configured, the output is a preview of the premium [Redocly API reference docs](https://redocly.com/reference/).
+Otherwise it is a preview of [Redoc community edition](https://redocly.com/redoc/).

 :::success Tip
 To preview docs using the premium Redocly API reference docs, you must first authenticate to the API registry with the [`login`](./login.md) command.